-This is a smart, humorous play about a group of four twenty-something college students the night after a wild campus party.
-With the MeToo movement so prevalent today, the themes of social class, entitlement, and peer pressure will surely resonate.
-There are some wonderful, sophisticated monologues for both young women and men as well.
+This is a smart, humorous play about a group of four college students the night after a wild campus party.
+With the #MeToo movement so prevalent today, the themes of social class, entitlement, and peer pressure will surely resonate.
+There are some wonderful, sophisticated monologues for both young women and men.

 “String of Pearls” by Michele Lowe

 This play features four actors who play 27 characters, exploring what happens when they come into contact with a strand of pearls.
 Over 35 years, the pearls tell a story of love and loss through different relationships.
 Although many of the characters are older, this play might be a good choice for a high school production given the number of female character possibilities.

 Full of dysfunctional family relationships, this play reminds us of what life is all about.
 I’ve seen students use monologue excerpts from this play that have had a strong impact.
 Kranes writes dialogue where characters are lost in thought and can’t finish sentences, reminding me of family members who drive me crazy—but are so real at the same time.

 “The Tall Girls” by Meg Miroshnik